ssokolen/metcourse/README.md

 # metcourse

+`metcourse` provides a simple algorithm for correcting systematic deviations in metabolomic time-courses.
+Specifically, it deals with the case where all metabolite concentrations are overestimated or underestimated by a constant percentage withing a single sample.
+This can occur from inaccurate addition or processing of an internal standard as well as a result of variable solvent levels when dealing with intracellular metabolite extraction or biofluids.
+The correction method was validated by simulating realistic metabolic time-courses, with the simulation framework also provided in this package.

-Scripts for simulating metabolic time-course data from suspension cell cultures and correcting systematic deviations based on the manuscript "A correction method for systematic error in 1H-NMR time-course data validated through stochastic cell culture simulation".
+More information is available in the manuscript "A correction method for systematic error in 1H-NMR time-course data validated through stochastic cell culture simulation" (in press).

 # Original code